Handbook

 Grades:

-Each student’s Physical Education grade will be 80% participation and 20% test scores.
+Each student’s physical education grade will be 80% participation and 20% test scores.

 Weather:

 Please make sure that your child dresses appropriately for the weather.
-Physical Education classes could go outside any day that the weather permits.
+Physical education classes could go outside any day that the weather permits.
 Students will not go outside when the temperatures are below 50 degrees.
 Also, when the weather is hot, you may send a clear bottle pre-filled with water.

 Medical Information:

 If a child has been sick due to minor illness and does not need to participate, parents must write a note.
 The note will excuse the student for up to two days only.
 After two days the student must have a doctor’s excuse.
 The doctor’s excuse must state the limitations and the number of days the student is to be excused.
-Please send this note to the PE teacher.
-If your child has any condition that could interfere with regular activity participation such as asthma, allergies, diabetes, sickle cell, heart condition, seizures, allergic reactions to bees, wasps, fresh cut grass, etc., please notify the PE department in writing.
-A form is provided at the back of the handbook for your convenience.
+Please send this note to the p.e. teacher.
+If your child has any condition that could interfere with regular activity participation such as asthma, allergies, diabetes, sickle cell, heart condition, seizures, allergic reactions to bees, wasps, fresh cut grass, etc., please notify the p.e. department in writing.
+A form is provided at the back of the printed handbook for your convenience.

 Media Center Policies and Expectations